Installing MVS 3.8

 RPF: Rob Prins' Programming Facility

 RPF is very similar to ISPF and, since we do not have ISPF available, you really should install RPF and see if you don't agree that it is a wonderful tool.
 As I write this, the current version is V1R5M3 (Version 1, Release 5, Modification 3), and Rob has continued to add features so there may be updates available periodically.
-The distribution is contained on a Hercules' Emulated tape - rpf153.aws - and is available in the files area of the Hercules' Yahoo groups, from Rob Prins website [http://members.quicknet.nl/rn.prins/Rpf_En.htm] or from my site rpf153.tgz [1.3 MB MD5: 7867333254f345da1434b4f4211806fe].
+The distribution is contained on a Hercules' Emulated tape - rpf153.aws - and is available from Rob Prins website [http://members.quicknet.nl/rn.prins/Rpf_En.htm] or from my site rpf153.tgz [1.3 MB MD5: 7867333254f345da1434b4f4211806fe].
 (This archive contains both the installation tape and the RPF Users' Guide as a PDF.)
 Place the AWS tape image into the tape directory.

 I have already retrieved the installation jobstream from the tape and modified it for our configuration.
 In a Command Prompt window for your host operating system, type the command submit jcl\rpf153.jcl (from the mvs directory) and press Enter.